mattsdni/atlas-db/README.md

 **Current support only for Postgres database; other databases are under development.**

-Atlas-db-controller is used to create custom resource and manage them.
+Atlas-db-controller is used to create custom resources and manage them.

 It manages 3 types of resources:
   - Database Servers